MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

 ## To create a new template

-When you create a new label with the protection setting of Azure RMS, under the covers, this creates a new custom template that can then be accessed by services and applications that integrate with Rights Management templates.
+When you create a new label with the protection setting of **Azure RMS**, under the covers, this creates a new custom template that can then be accessed by services and applications that integrate with Rights Management templates.

 1. If the new template that you want to create will apply to all users, from the **Policy: Global** blade, click  **Add a new label**.